-Charities Claims Aren’t All True
+Charitable Claims Aren’t Always True

-Keep the Door Closed
+When in Doubt, Keep the Door Closed

 At My Alarm Center, our purpose is to keep you and your home safe, from coast to coast.
-Let us know if you have any questions on door to door knockers.